 Due to time restraints, I don’t get to read as many online authors as I’d like.
 One person I do read, however, is James Clear, and his annual “Integrity Reports” were something I really enjoyed when I found them last year.
-Shameless Pride will turn three years old in January, and I wanted a way to critique my year and what I want to do going forward.
-Below is my first crack at my Integrity Report, using James Clear’s template (with my own tweaks to it).
+Shameless Pride turned 4 years old on January 1st, and I wanted a way to critique my year and what I want to do going forward.
+Below is my second crack at my Integrity Report, using James Clear’s template (with my own tweaks to it).

 This exercise has forced me to look hard at myself and what I stand for, but more importantly, has pushed me to be honest about what I have achieved and where I see myself going in the future.